akkina10gayu/Data-Cleaner_Rule-Generator/README.md

 ```

 3. **Prepare your data:**
-   - Place your CSV file in the project directory
+   - Place your CSV file in the project directory or note its path
-   - The system works with any CSV file, designed for retail sales data
+   - The system works with any CSV file

 ### Basic Usage